-Day 10: Sunday 17 September, Marvão - Almourol - Tomar
+Day 10: Sunday 16 September, Marvão - Almourol - Tomar

-- Templar Castle of Almourol - Convento de Cristo, Tomar
+- Templar Castle of Almourol

+- Convento de Cristo, Tomar

+- Dinner at Restaurant Taverna Antiqua

 We begin today with a visit to the beautiful Castle of Almourol, situated on an islet in the middle of the river Tagus.
 One of Portugal's most attractive castles, Almourol was built by the Knights Templar in 1171.
 Its romantic setting has given rise to legends of enchanted Moorish women and captured princesses saved by itinerant knights.
 The castle, which has a tall central keep surrounded by curtain walls and nine towers, can be reached by boat (optional).